 The standing-room-only forum was sponsored by the NAU Young Democrats and the Coconino County Democrats.
 More than 100 people crammed into a small lecture hall at NAU’s College of Education.
 The forum was also added to a list of Honors Exploration Events for NAU students.

-Wade Carlisle, vice mayor of Holbrook, has announced he is running for the Democratic nomination for state senator in LD 6.
+Democrat Wade Carlisle, former vice mayor of Holbrook, is running for state Senate in Legislative District 6.

 The panel consisted of Flagstaff Mayor Coral Evans, Vice Mayor Jamie Whelan, Coconino County Attorney Bill Ring, NAU education professor Whitney Tapia, Moms Demand Action representative Mary Grove, Arizona Senate candidate Wade Carlisle and Arizona House candidates Felicia French and Bobby Tyler.
 Nearly all of the panelists said they owned a gun.